 2020 Dems cut from Houston debate rip DNC for ‘lack of transparency,’ vow to press on

-MANCHESTER, NH – One week ahead of the next Democratic presidential nomination debate, three of the lower-tier candidates who failed to make the stage are vowing to march on and taking aim at the Democratic National Committee over the qualifying criteria.
+MANCHESTER, NH – One week ahead of the next Democratic presidential nomination debate in Houston, three of the lower-tier candidates who failed to make the stage are vowing to march on and taking aim at the Democratic National Committee over the qualifying criteria.

 “Look.
 I don’t think it matters,” billionaire environmental and progressive advocate Tom Steyer told Fox News when asked if not making the stage would set back his White House bid.